Reviewed by Aaron Horn, LMFT

 If the individual is unable to control how much they are playing, despite heavy losses, they could very well be addicted.
 Oftentimes a gambler will spend every last bit of money they have on themselves, often justifying that the next round will win them everything that they have lost, and more.

 - Poor financial decisions in general

 Gambling addiction often goes hand-in-hand with poor financial literacy and choices.
-It’s not uncommon for someone suffering from a gambling addiction to take out loans to feed their addiction.
+It’s not uncommon for someone living with gambling addiction to take out loans to feed their addiction.
 If not loans, they might sell possessions, assets, or vehicles to turn them into money quickly.
 A fraction of individuals will also look towards crime to feed this habit.

 - Using an external frame of reference

 It may help to take into consideration what close friends and family members may have to say.
 That may be easier said than done because often pride is at stake.
 However, if several people come up with a similar opinion, there could very well be a valid reason for it.
 If you are still reluctant, you could also reach out to a licensed counselor to get a different perspective on everything.

 Gambling Addiction Diagnosis